About Our Team

 Throughout the years, the students and horses of Palladia Farm have won numerous championships and awards.
 Some of these include: USEF Zone V Championships and year-end awards in the green working hunters, regular working hunters, junior hunters, pony hunters, children’s pony hunters, and hunter breeding divisions.
 We have won local year-end awards and equitation championships, and have also qualified students for and attended Pony Finals, Indoors, and the USEF Medal and ASPCA Maclay Finals.

-Stephanie Skrodzki, Trainer & Barn Administrator
+Stephanie Skrodzki, Barn Administrator & occasional Instructor

 Stephanie started riding as a young child.
 At the age of twelve she earned a position as a working student at a small thoroughbred barn on the west coast where she was able to trade chores for ride time.
 Thanks to this arrangement, she was able to gain experience with a wide range of horse temperaments and she spent a lot of time working with green horses.